ajeetbravehearts/CPQ-JS/README.md

 # CPQ.js

 Used to access [Steelbrick CPQ](http://www.steelbrick.com) API from JavaScript apps served outside of Salesforce.
-Use this library in the browser or in a Node.js app.
+Use this library in a Node.js app or the browser.
 When used in the browser, this library works around the same origin policy which restricts browser communication to any Salesforce hosted API from an outer domain.

 Requires the Steelbrick Spring 16' release or later.